tjd1234/cmpt383summer2022/docs/languages/racket/racket_intro.md

 You usually shouldn't need to access the individual characters they're made from.
 If you do, use a string instead.

-> The functions `symbol->string` and `string->symbol` can be used to convert between symbols and strings.
+> The functions `symbol->string` and `string->symbol` convert between symbols
+  and strings.
 They are not commonly used, but they can be helpful if you want to, say, restrict the format of symbols.
-For example, some functions might want to treat symbols that end with a `?` specially, and by using `symbol->string` you can convert the symbol to a string and check if the last character is a `?`.
+For example, some functions might want to treat symbols that end with a `?` in a special way, and by using `symbol->string` you can convert the symbol to a string and check if the last character is a `?`.

 The quote, `'`, in front of symbols is important because it distinguishes symbols from variables.
 For example, `x` is a variable, while `'x` is a